-Agreement passed by the Ordinary General Shareholders' Meeting held on 22 June 2011:
+Agreement passed by the Ordinary General Shareholders' Meeting held on 26 June 2012:

-Resolution adopted by the Shareholders' General Meeting of 22 June 2011:

-(i) Authorisation of the board of directors for the derivative acquisition of the company's treasury shares, directly or by way of companies controlled by it, subject to the following limits and requirements:

-.
-Methods of acquisition: acquisition by purchase, by any other acts "intervivos" for consideration or any other method permitted by law

-.
-Maximum number of shares to be acquired: the acquisitions may be carried out, at any time, up to the maximum figure permitted by law

-.
-Minimum and maximum acquisition price: the minimum price of acquisition of the shares shall be equivalent to 75% of their quoted value, and the maximum price to 120% of their quoted value on the date of acquisition.

-.
-Maximum volume of trading: the maximum daily volume of trading for the acquisition of treasury shares shall not exceed 25% of the average of the total volume of shares of Técnicas Reunidas S.A. traded in the last ten sessions:
+- (i) Authorisation of the board of directors for the derivative acquisition of the company's treasury shares, directly or by way of companies controlled by it, subject to the following limits and requirements: - .
+Methods of acquisition: acquisition by purchase, by any other acts "intervivos" for consideration or any other method permitted by law - .
+Maximum number of shares to be acquired: the acquisitions may be carried out, at any time, up to the maximum figure permitted by law - .
+Minimum and maximum acquisition price: the minimum price of acquisition of the shares shall be equivalent to 75% of their quoted value, and the maximum price to 120% of their quoted value on the date of acquisition. - .
+Maximum volume of trading: the maximum daily volume of trading for the acquisition of treasury shares shall not exceed 25% of the average of the total volume of shares of Técnicas Reunidas S.A. traded in the last ten sessions: - .

-.
 Duration of the authorisation: five (5) years from the date of this resolution.